 The principal investigator on the study, Allison Aiello, said to ScienceDaily, “The triclosan findings in the younger age groups may support the ‘hygiene hypothesis,’ which maintains living in very clean and hygienic environments may impact our exposure to micro-organisms that are beneficial for development of the immune system,” adding, “It is possible that a person can be too clean for their own good.”

 The researchers suggested that the next step is a study of the long-term effects of BPA and triclosan in people to determine if a causal relationship can be established.

-A related study is Consumer Antibacterial Soaps: Effective or Just Risky?, released in 2007 by the University of Michigan.
-It found that antibacterial soaps showed no benefits over plain soaps and could cause common antibiotics such as amoxicillin to become less effective.
+Related research: A 2007 study, Consumer Antibacterial Soaps: Effective or Just Risky?, from the University of Michigan, found that antibacterial soaps showed no benefits over plain soaps and could cause common antibiotics such as amoxicillin to become less effective.